aserowy/thebook/docs/tips_and_more/README.md

 ## Shell

 Install nerd fonds for better powerlevel10k support on windows.
 Download them from [nerdfonts](https://www.nerdfonts.com/font-downloads).
 My favorite is FiraCode with `Fira Code Light Nerd Font Complete Mono`.
-After installation, change the default settings of the your terminal to use the installed font.
+After installation, change the default settings of your terminal to use the installed font.
 For e.g. windows terminal edit `settings.json` with the following defaults:

 ```json
 "profiles":